andripeti/climaShield/README.md

 **AI for Predictive Protection & Dignified Adaptation**

-ClimaShield 2.0 is an AI-powered climate displacement risk prediction and adaptive micro-insurance platform built for a 24-hour hackathon.
+ClimaShield is an AI-powered climate displacement risk prediction and adaptive micro-insurance platform.
 It leverages **AI for Water and Planet (AIWP)** open data to predict regional climate risks, calculate personalized insurance premiums, and deliver early warnings to vulnerable communities.

 ---